Skip to main content

 search

-Each item on the sharing menu is listed alongside the wine it pairs best with.
-The kingfish ceviche with bush-tomato baharat (a Middle Eastern spice mix) and macadamia goes with the estate’s 2013 Blanc de Blanc; while the rich truffled goat’s curd cappelletti with raisins and pine-nut burnt butter matches with the 2017 Katherine’s Paddock Chardonnay.
-And if you feel like splashing out, you can get 30 grams of luxurious beluga caviar (with traditional condiments) for an eye-popping $340.
+Each dish is matched with a recommended wine from the estate.
+For instance, the kingfish ceviche with bush-tomato baharat and macadamia pairs beautifully with the 2013 Blanc de Blanc, while the decadent truffled goat’s curd cappelletti β€” dressed with raisins and pine-nut burnt butter β€” sings alongside the 2017 Katherine’s Paddock Chardonnay.
+For a true indulgence, there’s 30 grams of Beluga caviar available with traditional condiments β€” yours for $340.

 Features:

-The AgendaThe Agenda26 February 2025
+The AgendaThe AgendaLast edited: 12 November 2025

 +0